 NEW: Former team members are welcome to apply.

 How to Apply: Please cut and paste the questions below into an email, answer them, and send along with 3 photos of your creative designs using ICE Resin to Carol@iceresin.com.

 Mailing, if different:

-- Why would you like to be part of the the Susan Lenart Kazmer™ ICE Resin® Creative Team?
+Why would you like to be part of the the Susan Lenart Kazmer™ ICE Resin® Design Team?

-- If selected, you are committing to 28 projects per year with instructions (8 of those with step-out photos), and 7 videos.
+If selected, you are committing to 9 projects per year with instructions, step-out photos and a matching technique video, plus a 3-6 blog hop opportunties as they arise.
 Does this work with your lifestyle and goals?

 As an artist based company ICE Resin offers our team members: Generous product packages shipped directly to your home, compensation for publication, trade show designs and the support of our social media.